 College Students Can Get Caught Up In Passing Around Pills

 College students tend to be susceptible to drug trafficking charges as they become part of large, loosely connected social groups.
 Informal offers or requests from friends or friends of friends may feel casual.
 “Sure, I have a few extras leftover from my wisdom tooth removal surgery.
 Do you need one?”
 Before long, an individual can be habitually involved in prescription drug trafficking as well as consumption.

-In fact, many prescription drug charges are brought against clients who have never had previous problems with the law.
+Many prescription drug charges are brought against clients who have never had previous problems with the law.
 There may be a sense of shame or denial at work.
 The individuals involved may not have admitted to themselves that “selling a few” Xanax, Vicodin or OxyContin pills was as serious a crime as channeling cocaine from South America to homeless drug addicts.

-Contact A Drug Defense Attorney In Kalamazoo For A Free Consultation
+Contact Us For A Free Consultation

 Prescription drug charges often involve people of all age groups, occupations and social statuses.
-Call our Portage office at 269-216-4573 to arrange for a free, confidential consultation with a drug lawyer if you have been accused, charged or arrested for selling narcotic painkillers to others.
+Call our office at (269) 808-8007 to arrange for a free, confidential consultation with a drug lawyer if you have been accused, charged or arrested for selling narcotic painkillers to others.
 Discuss strategies for fighting drug crime charges and the importance of taking action to protect your future.
 Or email us and we will respond promptly.